AmitGabbay/Kotlin_test/README.md

 - Code is at Kotlin_test/src/main/java/  (intelliJ Path :( )
-- I wrote a simple program to test the function (main.tk).
+- I wrote a simple program to test the method (main.tk).
-- Because of issues with Json parsing of the exmaple input, I have changed creationDate in Order class from LocalDateTime to String (I'm parsing it back the method body...)
+- Due to issues with Json parsing of the exmaple input, I have changed creationDate in Order class from LocalDateTime to String (I'm parsing it back at the method body...)